CottageLabs/dip-ui/README.md

 Adds specified files to a DIP.
 Adds references to the files, and does not create copies or snapshots at this stage.

+Error if DIP directory does not exist or is not recognisable as a DIP.

 ## Add metadata to a DIP

     dip add-metadata --format=<meta-format> [--recursive] [--dip=<directory>] file, ...

 Adds specified metadata files to a DIP.

+Error if DIP directory does not exist or is not recognisable as a DIP.

 ## Remove file(s) or metadata from a DIP